johnfedoruk/bangular/aio/content/guide/npm-packages.md

 As a practical matter, it's better to install a package you don't need than worry about it.
 Extra packages and package files on your local development machine are harmless.

-By default the Angular CLI build process bundles into a single file just the few "vendor" library files that your application actually needs.
+By default the Bangular CLI build process bundles into a single file just the few "vendor" library files that your application actually needs.
 The browser downloads this bundle, not the original package files.

 See the [Deployment](guide/deployment) to learn more.